It’s the hardest thing to nourish your plants from seed only to have them not thrive.

 Reasons why your crops are failing and might need pulling up

-- Older plants are more susceptible to pests and disease than younger ones so if they’ve been in the ground and producing (beans or peas for example) for a couple of months you might be better pulling them up.
-They’ll try harder and harder to go to seed so the crop quality and flavor decreases (example tender spring peas versus tougher peas mid-summer).
+- Older plants are more susceptible to pests and disease than younger ones so if they’ve been in the ground and been producing for awhile (such as beans or peas for example) you might be better pulling them up.
+After a couple of months of producing crops they start to run out of steam and will put their energy into going to seed so the crop quality and flavour decreases (example tender spring peas versus tougher peas mid-summer).

-- If your crops (like leafy greens or radishes) start producing a flower stalk and start to taste bitter than means your plants are bolting.
-This will happen with summer heat or plant stress (cold to warmer temps).
-Pull up the plants and sow new crops for fall.
-You can also leave some of them to flower for the bees or save the seeds for sprouts and micro greens (you likely had too much cross pollination to grow them into a ‘true’ plant next season.
-Many brassicas for example will cross pollinate with each other and you also often need at least 30 plants for genetic diversity.
+- If your cool season crops (like leafy greens or radishes) start producing a flower stalk and begin to taste bitter than means your plants are bolting.
+This will happen with summer heat or plant stress (cold to warmer temps) and it’s better to pull up the plants and sow new crops.
+You can also leave some of them to flower for the bees if you wish.
+Here are some tips to prevent bolting.

-- Lack of pollination & flowers aren’t making fruit.
+- Lack of pollination & flowers to produce fruiting crops.
 Certain crops like peas or beans are self-pollinating and the vegetables will grow from the flower.
 Others require pollination, and if you lack pollinators in your area then your fruit might not set.
 Look into attracting beneficial insects and pollinators and increasing biodiversity in your backyard.

 Sometimes your crops just need a ‘boost’ because your soil doesn’t have the required nutrients to help your plants grow & thrive.

 Take a look at how much time left you have in the season for those crops to grow.
 If it’s the end of summer and your tomatoes or squash are doing terrible, chances are it’s too late to help them produce adequate harvests for the season.
-If however it’s the beginning of the summer or you have a long season you might still have time.
+If however it’s the beginning of the summer or you have a long season you might still have time to replenish the soil or fertilize the plant and allow time for the crops to mature.

 Source: Fix.com Blog